MicrosoftDocs/win32/desktop-src/shell/samples-execinexplorer.md

 ---
-Description: 'Demonstrates how to call the ShellExecute function from the Windows Explorer process.'
+Description: Demonstrates how to call the ShellExecute function from the Windows Explorer process.
-title: Execute In Explorer Sample
+title: Execute In Explorer Sample ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Execute In Explorer Sample

-Demonstrates how to call the [**ShellExecute**](shellexecute.md) function from the Windows Explorer process.
+Demonstrates how to call the [**ShellExecute**](/windows/win32/Shellapi/nf-shellapi-shellexecutea?branch=master) function from the Windows Explorer process.
 This is useful when launching an unelevated process from an elevated process.

 This topic contains the following sections.